Surf-class lifeboat

-The Surf-class was a light non self-righting displacement hull motor lifeboat built between 1935 and 1940 and operated by the Royal National Lifeboat Institution (RNLI) between 1936 and 1965.
+The Surf-class was a light non-self-righting displacement hull motor lifeboat.
+Nine were built between 1936 and 1941, and operated by the Royal National Lifeboat Institution (RNLI) between 1936 and 1965.

 History

-Designed by RNLI Naval Architect James Barnett, the Surf-class was the smallest and lightest offshore motor lifeboat produced by the Institution.
-Intended for stations where launching heavier boats would be difficult, the Surf-class enabled the RNLI to replace pulling and sailing lifeboats and plug gaps in motor lifeboat cover.
-The boats however, were only really suitable for inshore work in moderate conditions and they only had long service lives at two stations.
+Designed by RNLI Naval Architect James Rennie Barnett, the Surf-class was the smallest and lightest offshore motor lifeboat produced by the Institution.
+Intended for stations where launching heavier boats would be difficult, the Surf-class enabled the RNLI to replace traditional 'Pulling and Sailing' (P&S) lifeboats, ones with sails and oars, and plug gaps in motor lifeboat cover.
+The boats however, were only really suitable for inshore work in moderate conditions and only had long service lives at two stations.